JockDaRock/snorty_mcsnort_face/README.md

-# Snorty-McSnort-Face (Alpha)
+# Snorty-McSnort-Face

 ### Purpose of Snorty McSort face
 * Easy to deploy instance of a Snort Instrusion Detection System (IDS) in a small footprint container.
-* Provide a RESTful API to apply snort rules.
+* Provide a RESTful API to apply Snort rules.
 * Be able to send alerts to a MQTT message broker for "real-time" message alerting and processing.
-* Scale Snort.

 >Disclaimer: This is still early stages.
 So if you have any suggestions, problems, or requests you would like to see.
 Please let me know!